DevZer0D4Y/MCX360-EDITION/README.md

 -iPhone 8 Plus (palera1n jailbreak, crashes at startup without jailbreak, runs at not good FPS, but its somehow playable) 🟨

--iPad 8th Gen (no jailbreak, TESTING) 🗒️
+-iPad 8th Gen (no jailbreak, crashes at startup, try if you can jailbreak and let me know trough pull requests) 🟥

 -------------------------------------------